 Topics in Politics II

 Citizenship is both a right and a responsibility.
 This course examines the latter: the challenges facing Canadian citizens as they, and their governments, undertake the political art of reaching “yes” among stakeholders who disagree.
 We explore the deficits of social, civic and political disengagement/exclusion and we do so by unique tools of policy briefings and service-learning [in which each student will work with a host NGO, NPO or government body aimed at articulating or accommodating differences towards concerted action].
 This is a pragmatic “learn by doing” course, not a consideration of democratic theory.
-Service-learning Partners, lectures and guest coaches will impart practical skills of how to do issue analysis and policy briefings for day-to-day governance and citizen participation.
+Service-learning hosts, lectures and guest coaches will impart practical skills of how to do issue analysis and policy briefings for day-to-day governance and citizen participation.
 They will focus on doable solutions for public figures.
 POL 494 is well-suited for students who are or want to be involved in the daily possibilities of better governance or participation.

 Format and Requirements